 I have this conversation repeatedly, and decided it was time to share with everyone else.
 And your choice - you can either watch the video or read the article to get the same message.

-If you want to talk about this, please comment on LinkedIn or send me a LinkedIn message or email!
+If you want to talk about this, please send me a message on LinkedIn!

 Prefer to read this at your own pace?
 Continue below. 👇